-The 30-year cost for each alternative is based on anticipated annual maintenance and replacement costs.
-The 30-year cost for each alternative is calculated as the future worth of the initial capital cost (including contingency and engineering costs) plus the future worth of annual maintenance and significant maintenance at the end of the alternative's estimated useful life.
+The 30-year cost for each concept is calculated as the future worth of the initial capital cost (including contingency and engineering costs) plus the future worth of anticipated annual maintenance and significant maintenance at the end of the concept's estimated useful life.
 A 3% rate of inflation is assumed.
-The annualized cost for each alternative is calculated as the value of 30 equal, annual payments of the same future worth as the 30-year cost.
-Table 6-1 presents the 30-year annualized cost estimates for each concept.
+The annualized cost for each concept is calculated as the value of 30 equal, annual payments of the same future worth as the 30-year cost.
+Table 6-1 presents the 30-year annualized costs for each concept.

 The operation and maintenance (O&M) costs are based on the anticipated needed annual maintenance for the wetland and wetland buffer, and the potential future sediment removal required when the sediment accumulation impacts the water quality improvement performance of the proposed pond.
 We estimated the frequency of sediment removal based on the annual total suspended sediment load to the pond from the P8 model and an assumed sediment density.
 For concept 1, the estimated time until the sediment would need to be removed was approximately 60 years and for concept 2, the time was greater than 100 years.

-The annual O&M cost for each concept is listed in Table 7-22.
+The annual O&M cost for each concept is listed in Table 7-2.